ZhouYuxuanYX/Fast-HSD/README.md

 of speed.
 A growing zoo of such methods has appeared, each with its own framing and hyperparameters, making them hard to compare.

-The accompanying [paper](_NeurIPS_2026__FSD.pdf) argues that existing work *overstates* the advantages of these methods under curated settings — selective hyperparameters or easy benchmarks — which hides the true speed–quality trade-off.
-Through a principled analysis of the distributions each method induces, the paper shows that the zoo of seemingly distinct approaches collapses into **two families**, each with its own
-takeaway:

-- ** Truncation-based verification** — SpecCascade, Medusa typical-acceptance. **Pitfall:**
-  quality can degrade *significantly* versus the **true truncation-sampling baseline**, because prior work compares against the unmodified target distribution and so misses the distributional distortion these methods introduce.
-- ** Collaborative verification** — CoS, Lenience. **Principle:** controlling the *overshoot* of draft probabilities relative to target probabilities is essential to prevent low-quality outputs.

-Fast-HSD ships this analysis as runnable code: the acceptance rules as importable functions, the transformers patches that implement them, and a four-benchmark diagnostic harness designed to expose — rather than hide — the speed–quality trade-off.

 ## Highlights

 - **One package, one CLI.** `pip install -e .` then `fast-hsd-eval --benchmark math --method lenience --param 0.4 ...` — no more copy-files-into-site-packages dance.